Rotational spectra of isotopic species of methyl cyanide, CH$_3$CN, in their $v_8 = 1$ excited vibrational states: Conclusion

 We have analyzed rotational transitions for three minor isotopologs of methyl cyanide in their $\varv _8 = 1$ excited vibrational states up to 1.2~THz and combined these data with existing ones in the case of CH$_3$C$^{15}$N. While the prospects of detecting such lines for this isotopic species are uncertain at present, transitions pertaining to $^{13}$CH$_3$CN and CH$_3^{13}$CN have already been identified in astronomical spectra with the help of preliminary results from this study \citep{SgrB2-survey_2013,deuterated_SgrB2N2_2015}.

 Predictions generated from the present data should be sufficient for observations with ALMA, and even more so with other arrays or single-dish radio telescopes.
-These predictions will be available in the catalog section\footnote{website: http://www.astro.uni-koeln.de/cdms/entries/, see also http://www.astro.uni-koeln.de/cdms/catalog/} of the Cologne Database for Molecular Spectroscopy\footnote{website: http://www.astro.uni-koeln.de/cdms/} \citep{CDMS_1,CDMS_2}.
+These predictions will be available in the catalog section\footnote{website: https://cdms.astro.uni-koeln.de/classic/entries/, see also https://cdms.astro.uni-koeln.de/classic/} of the Cologne Database for Molecular Spectroscopy\footnote{website: https://cdms.astro.uni-koeln.de/} \citep{CDMS_1,CDMS_2}.
 The complete line, parameter, and fit files will be deposited in the Spectroscopy Data section of the CDMS.
 Updated or new JPL catalog \citep{JPL-catalog} entries\footnote{website: http://spec.jpl.nasa.gov/ftp/pub/catalog/catdir.html, see also http://spec.jpl.nasa.gov/} will also be available.

 The very good S/N of our spectra should permit analyses of rotational transitions of $^{13}$CH$_3$CN and CH$_3^{13}$CN, possibly even of CH$_3$C$^{15}$N in their $\varv _8 = 2$ and $\varv _4 = 1$ excited vibrational states.
 Such transitions may well be detectable in astronomical spectra in case of the $^{13}$C containing isotopomers.